cybersamurai99/vagrant/README.md

 # vagrant
-Speed build dev enviroments
+Speed build dev/test environments

-Builds are based on default ubuntu22.04
+Builds are based on default ubuntu22.04 image

+>This will soon be superseeded by multipass... check repos

 ## docker